SavenkovIgor/ConsensusTalkBot/Sandbox/README.md

-# Consensus talk
+# Consensus talk Sandbox

-Consensus talk is a simple telegram bot that allows you to prettify your messages before sending them.
+It is a sandbox folder for consensus talk bot.

-## Local usage
+## Usage

 Create .env file with the following content:
 ```